k-milktooth/remingoat-gpt/README.md

 - Fill in API keys
   - Visit [OpenAI](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve your OpenAI API key.
   - Visit [Pinecone](https://pinecone.io/) to create an index.
 Then, from the dashboard, retrieve the appropriate Pinecone API key, environment and index name.
+    - We've prefilled in the Pinecone namespace environment variable (`PINECONE_NAMESPACE="remingoat-gpt"`) but feel free to change that to your liking.

 4. Ingest data